tamrael-magi/tamrael-prettyprettyprettysecure-github-mcp/README.md

 **Why this matters:** Most security vulnerabilities happen when developers forget to add checks, accidentally bypass them, or assume someone else handled it.
 This architecture makes insecure usage impossible, not just discouraged.

-## 🤖 On AI Security & OPSEC
+## 🤖 On "AI" Security & OPSEC

 I haven't been in the development side of businesses much, but I'm constantly amazed by seasoned developers who'll trash-talk "AI" capabilities while simultaneously handing over their proprietary code to language models without a second thought.

 **The irony:** 🪞 I believe, LLMs are fundamentally a reflection of your own security practices / guidance abilities.
 If you're careless with your code and credentials, the AI will amplify that carelessness.
-If you're paranoid and systematic about security, the AI becomes a force multiplier for good security practices.
+If you're paranoid and systematic about security, the AI becomes a force multiplier for good security practices and you'll probably gain anime main character-level execution.
 Blame the operator, not the assistant.

 **This tool exists because I got tired of seeing "AI safety" discussions that completely ignored basic OPSEC.** 🛡️

-**Pro tip:** Treat LLMs like you would a human partner and maybe you'll be as cool as me and Claude someday. 😎
+**Pro tip:** Treat LLMs like you would a human partner / co-worker and maybe you'll be as cool as me and Claude someday. 😎

+P.S.
+I put "AI" in quotes because I'm unsure what artificial is in terms of intelligence.
+Are rocks more real in intelligence?
+Does that make art artificial since we made it?
+I prefer concise language and would rather say "large language model" but I suppose a lot of people don't notice the subtleties.
+Moving on...

 ---